-Units: knots Feet/min Feet

-Actual: M 101.2 3500 1005 L

-Target: 20.0 3000 0
+Units: Actual: A M knots 101.2 Feet/min 3500 Feet 1005 L Target: 20.0 3000 0

 Important note: When either the Pitot or Static Mode is changed to Control (C), BOTH Pitot and Static outputs are automatically changed to Control.
 During normal operation you want both Static and Pitot outputs connected to the UUT (or PLUGGED if not connected to a UUT) and both of them achieving a specific target value.
 Leaving one output in Measure or Leak and the other output in Control should be done only during a Leak check.